 Love it or hate it, self-checkout is here to stay.
 But it’s going through a reckoning

 “Going to the grocery store used to be simple, and now it’s frustrating,” said Cindy Whittington, 66, of Fairfax, Virginia.
 “You’re paying more.
 You’re working harder to pay for merchandise at their store.
 And it’s become an ordeal to check out.
-I should get a 5 percent discount.”
+I should get a 5% discount.”

-In 2021, self-checkout usage represented 30 percent of transactions, almost double from 2018, according to a survey of retailers by FMI, an industry group.
-And 96 percent of retailers surveyed offer self-checkout.
+In 2021, self-checkout usage represented 30% of transactions, almost double from 2018, according to a survey of retailers by FMI, an industry group.
+And 96% of retailers surveyed offer self-checkout.

 But the technology is also facing a reckoning amid the critical holiday shopping season.
 Some retailers are adding restrictions, while others are pulling out completely.